 Terms of LTI Awards.
-Restricted stock awards and stock options vest ratably over a three-year period from the date of grant and stock options remain exercisable until ten years after the date of grant.
-PSUs, if earned, vest after the three-year performance period.
+Restricted stock awards and stock options vest annually in equal installments over a three-year period from the date of grant and stock options remain exercisable for ten years after the date of grant.
+PSUs, if earned, vest 100% following the completion of the three-year performance period.
 We believe these vesting periods are appropriate and are generally consistent with market practice.
 Generally, all our awards are subject to continued employment.

-Shares of restricted stock are entitled to dividend equivalents if and when paid on shares of common stock.
+Shares of restricted stock are entitled to dividend equivalents if and when such dividend equivalents are paid on shares of common stock.
 Dividends accrued on shares of restricted stock are paid upon vesting.
 To the extent earned, performance share units will be paid in shares of common stock which will vest and be issued following the end of the performance period.
-Dividend equivalents for PSUs will only be paid out on earned PSUs, after the performance period.
+Dividend equivalents for PSUs will only be paid on earned PSUs, after the completion of the applicable performance period.